Starbucks Iced Passion Tango Tea

-- The only iced tea at Starbucks without caffeine, Iced Passion Tango Tea can be made at home with just 3 ingredients.
+- A quick and easy recipe, this Iced Passion Tango Tea can be made at home with just 3 ingredients in 6 minutes.

-- Starbucks uses an iced tea concentrate but this homemade version is made by brewing hot tea using a tea bag, then quickly cooling it down with ice using a cocktail shaker.
-No cocktail shaker?
-A jar with a tight lid also does the job.
+- Starbucks uses an iced tea concentrate but my homemade version is made by brewing hot tea using a tea bag, then quickly cooling it down with ice in a cocktail shaker.

-- This recipe makes a 16 ounce cup of Iced Passion Tango Tea, which is a grande drink size.
+- This recipe makes a 16 ounce (grande size) cup of Iced Passion Tango Tea.

 Ingredient Notes

-Use filtered water if possible for a better tasting tea. - Ice
+- Water: Use filtered water if possible for a better tasting tea.
+Starbucks uses triple filtered water to make all their drinks.

-Make ice using filtered water too, if possible.
+- Ice: Make ice using filtered water too.

 Step-by-Step Instructions